 There has been fairly surprising reluctance to consider poverty to be an equity group because it is analytic or conceptual that if there is a distribution of wealth in a society then there always will be people in that society that are in the lowest 10 per cent.
-Typically, the idea is that Māori, or people with disability, or refugees, for example, are equity groups because more of them experience poverty, but poverty itself is often not considered an equity group.
+Typically, the idea is that Māori, or people with disability, or refugees, for example, are equity groups because more of them experience poverty (see, for example Walters, 2018), but poverty itself is often not considered an equity group.
 Prevailing theory in economics does not consider poverty to be an equity group and does not consider that inequality (ie., of wealth) is tied up with inequity - (that extreme differences in resource distribution is inequitable).
 Instead, poverty is considered inevitable because life is about taking what you can for as long as you can because you can and there will be winners and there will be losers and there is never enough to go around and that is the game of life.
+This is as we saw in Chapter 1 and we will return to this in Chapter 5.

 The socio-economic gradient (that those lower in socioeconomic status have less access to health and health resources) isn't typically thought to be a problem from the prevailing perspective of economics.
 Because NZDep score is a relative measure of poverty (where one is located in 10 per cent brackets) it is focused on position in a social hierarchy rather than being independent of where others in society are positioned.
 It is thought to be inevitable that some will have and others will not.
 The socioeconomic gradient is thought to be a fact of life rather than an injustice.
 Equity is thought to be tied up in other notions such as gender or race.
 Typically the notion of equity is tied up with the idea that there will be a decrease in overall equity (e.g., gross domestic product) if we keep subsidising people for their gender or race.
 Gender or race are thought to be things that it is appropriate to subsidise people for since they bear greater costs in virtue of their race or gender.